Love Don't Cost a Thing (song): Chart performance

 Apart from its domestic success, "Love Don't Cost a Thing" topped numerous charts overseas, including Canada, where it became her second number one following "If You Had My Love".
 It debuted at number nine on the Swiss Singles Chart, and peaked at number two.
 It was given a Gold certification in Switzerland by the International Federation of the Phonographic Industry, representing sales of more than 20,000 units.
 In Finland, it debuted at number one, before slowly descending on the charts.
 In the United Kingdom, the song topped the UK Singles Chart, becoming her first number one there.
 It was later certified Gold by the British Phonographic Industry, which denotes sales and streams of 400,000 units.
 In Spain, "Love Don't Cost a Thing" debuted at number one on January 13, 2001.
 It held this position for two more weeks, and remained in the top ten for a further six weeks.
-"Love Don't Cost a Thing" also made its debut at number one in Italy, and spent seven weeks in the top ten of the Italian Singles Chart.
-The song also peaked atop the Romanian and Dutch singles charts.
+In France, "Love Don't Cost a Thing" debuted in top ten at number five and stay five weeks in the top ten for fifteen weeks in total, becoming her third top ten after "If You Had My Love" and "Waiting For Tonight".
+The song also made its debut at number one in Italy, and spent seven weeks in the top ten of the Italian Singles Chart.
+It also peaked atop the Romanian and Dutch singles charts.

 In Australia, "Love Don't Cost a Thing" debuted and peaked on the ARIA Singles Chart at number four on January 28, 2001.
 By the end of 2001, it had been certified Platinum by the Australian Recording Industry Association, which certifies shipment of over 70,000 units.
 On January 14, the song debuted at number 37 in New Zealand, and peaked at number one seven weeks later on March 4, 2001, where it remained for two weeks.
 "Love Don't Cost a Thing" placed No. 65 on About.com's "Top 100 Best Pop Songs of 2001" list.
 Additionally, it ranked No. 26 on Billboard's Year-End Hot 100 singles of 2001 chart.